You Are Here :

 The Study Groups are self-help learning groups of various sizes.
 They normally meet during the day, often in the home of a group member.
 There is usually a Group Organiser who also acts as secretary, and the meetings vary in frequency, generally weekly, fortnightly or monthly.
 The objective is to pursue a common interest in the company of like-minded people.
 There are no qualifications, pressures or expenses beyond basic materials.

 The Handbook, with a list and brief description of the Study Groups, is sent out in August.
 It contains all the essential names and contact details for the forthcoming year.

 This Website is regularly maintained.
 If you have any comments or items for inclusion, please contact the Web Team via the link below.

 Membership costs £13 for every member and is payable by Standing Order.
-Members are recruited throughout the year and are also invited to attend a joining event which enables them to meet some of the Executive Committee and learn how study groups work.
+Members are recruited throughout the year and will be invited to attend a joining event which enables them learn about our u3a, to meet some of the Executive Committee and how study groups work.
 In addition an Open Afternoon for all members is held in September.